 Diseases: Some diseases can cause your cat to shed more than it should.
 These can include kidney, liver, thyroid, or adrenal gland diseases, and some types of cancer.

-Behavioral Disorders: Some behavioral disorders (such as stress, listed above) can cause excessive licking and chewing, leading to shedding.
+Behavioral Disorders: Some behavioral disorders can cause excessive licking and chewing, leading to shedding.
+As a result, cats do shed more when they are stressed.

 If your veterinarian believes that a medical problem causes the shedding, they will recommend a treatment plan to address it.
 It is critical to follow their recommendations closely.
 Your cat's shedding should return to normal levels when the underlying medical condition is resolved.